Ultralesson/ul-shopify/README.md

 These deletion mechanisms ensure that each automated test can be conducted in a controlled environment with the ability to reset to a known state, an essential factor for consistent and reliable test results.

-## Preconfigured App States for Automation
+## Pre-Configured App States for Automation

 Upon installation, the AsyncStorage is initially empty.
 However, we have automated the seeding process so that when the app is first launched, it will programmatically populate the AsyncStorage with the default user credentials and a sample order.
 This simulates a post-registration state, allowing immediate access to the app's full functionality.